nice-devone/nice-cxone-mobile-sdk-ios/docs/samples.md

 ### Set Current Customer
 `CustomerProvider.set(_:)` a customer can be used to update empty credentials, creating new one or removing the current.

+> Important: This feature has to be called before the SDK initialization, via `ConnectionProvider.prepare(brandId:channelId:)` method, or after the sign out.
+Otherwise, it throws an error.

 > Important: Some features are available only when any customer is set.
 Setting `nil` customer might impact usability of the SDK.

 ```swift